budavariam/budavariam.github.io/content/posts/2025-10-29-starschema-hackathon-2025/index.md

 than welcome.
 At that time I was really into drawing, and my idea started to grow that I want to make an AI driven CNC pen plotter.

+## What is a CNC Pen Plotter?

+A CNC (Computer Numerical Control) pen plotter is a machine that automatically draws images by moving a pen based on computer instructions called GCode.
+Think of it as a robotic arm that can precisely recreate digital drawings on paper.

 ## Idea for this Hackathon

 My goal was to create a web application that drives the whole process of